What are the benefits of switching to solar?

 Switching to solar energy is more than powering your home with a renewable, clean energy source.
 It shrinks your home's carbon footprint since it reduces the effects of greenhouse gas emissions.
 Plus, you help increase the green energy supply to your utility, reducing their demand for dirty fossil fuels.

 Solar panels and battery storage have become more affordable and efficient.
-Solar energy can significantly reduces your power bills by up to 50%.
+Solar energy can significantly reduce your power bills by up to 75%.
 This gives you peace of mind by providing energy security with predictable affordable rates over the life of your system.
 By owning your energy, you are helping to make the future brighter for yourself and our environment.

 How do I know if solar is good for my home?

 There are many factors that we look at to determine if your house is good for solar.
 We look at the direction your house faces (south-facing roofs are the best for solar), the pitch of your roof, how much shade there is throughout the day as well as the age of your home.

 Our Energy Consultants analyze these factors, along with looking at your energy consumption and rates.
 We then customize a solar panel system to meet these needs.